 - Windows allow natural light in, which reduces the use of artificial lighting.
-In turn, can lower your electricity bills
+In turn, it can lower your electricity bills.

-- Consider upgrading to bigger windows for more light and less electricity usage
+- Consider upgrading to more oversized windows for more light and less electricity usage.

 - Consider using a pro window installer to make sure you won’t have leaks!